- Open Access

 Additional file 5:Fluorescence-activated cell sorting analysis of PC3-derived spheres and parent PC3 cells (A) and individual PC3 colony morphologies (B).
 A, cells were labeled using FITC-conjugated anti-CD44.
 The rate of CD44 positive cells was similar between the parent PC3 cells (99.17%) and the sphere cells (98.12%).
 B, Individual cell clones were analyzed using FITC-conjugated anti-CD44 and R-PE-anti-α2β1.
 The staining patterns were highly similar for holoclone (2G7), meroclone (2G5), paraclone (2B6), and parental PC3 cells, with a majority of cells in each sample being positive for both CD44 and α2β1.
 (PDF 205 KB)

-Additional file 8:Gene expression profile in cultured PC3 spheres and holoclone cells.
+Additional file 8:.
 Shown are results of qPCR analysis using RNA prepared from three independent PC3 spheres and the four indicated PC3 cell holoclones.
 Samples were prepared as described in Additional file 7.
 The bars in each figure represent mean ± SD values based on triplicate analyses.
 (PDF 22 KB)

-Additional file 9:Network associated with genes altered in expression in PC3 holoclones compared to parental PC3 cells.
+Additional file 9:.
 This network was encompasses genes involved in cellular development, hematological system development and function, and hematopoiesis, and was identified by Ingenuity Pathway Analysis with an IPA score of 35.
 Genes up regulated in holoclones are shown in red, and genes down regulated in holoclones are shown in green, with the color intensity indicating the relative extent of up or down regulation.
 See Additional file 6 for a full listing of 126 genes showing altered expression in PC3 holoclones compared to parental PC3 cells.
 (PDF 101 KB)

 About this article